-It is recommended that girls receive a comprehensive ophthalmological examination between 12 and 18 months of age or at the time of diagnosis, if at an older age, with emphasis on early correction of refractive errors.
-Multiple visual deficits are found in about 35% those with TS (392).
+It is recommended that girls receive a comprehensive ophthalmological examination between 12 and 18 months of age or at the time of diagnosis, if at an older age, with emphasis on early correction of eye refractive errors.
+Multiple vision issues are found in about 35% those with Turner Syndrome (392).
 Early detection and correction of refractive errors are vital to prevent vision loss.

 An ophthalmological evaluation should be part of the regular physical examination.

-Strabismus and amblyopia can occur in a one-third of females with TS.
+Strabismus and amblyopia can occur in a one-third of females with Turner Syndome.
 This can be either a disorder of the brain in coordinating the eyes, or of one or more of the relevant muscles’ power or direction of motion.